Star Wars: The Rise of Skywalker’s Best Easter Eggs, References, and Cameos

 Just Like Obi-Wan

-Whilst exploring the Death Star Rey climbs around a tower that looks just like the one Obi-Wan scaled in A New Hope, on his way to free the Millennium Flacon and confront Darth Vader.
+While exploring the Death Star Rey climbs around a tower that looks just like the one Obi-Wan scaled in A New Hope, on his way to free the Millennium Flacon and confront Darth Vader.

-When Kylo Ren confronts Rey in the remains of the Death Star he manages to outmanoeuvre her for a while, dodging out of the way of most of her attacks.
-Everything from his style, including an almost like-for-like slide across the ground, to the way the scene is filmed is extremely reminiscent of the way Luke dodges Kylo Ren at the end of The Last Jedi.
-Not only is this a smart call back to another confrontation where one person was trying to get a reaction out of their opponent – but it also makes sense, given that Luke is the one who trained Kylo Ren in lightsaber combat.
+When Kylo Ren confronts Rey in the remains of the Death Star he manages to outmanoeuvre her for a while, dodging out of the way of most attacks.
+Everything from his style, including an almost like-for-like slide across the ground, to the way the scene is filmed is reminiscent of the way Luke dodges Kylo Ren at the end of The Last Jedi.
+Not only is this a quick call back to another confrontation where one person was trying to get a reaction out of their opponent – but it also makes sense, given that Luke is the one who trained Kylo Ren in lightsaber combat.

 Han Solo’s Return

 One of Episode IX’s most shocking moments comes with the return of Harrison Ford as Han Solo.
 Although seemingly just a ‘memory’ (or some kind of memory combined with a Force projection from Leia’s final act) Han Solo returns to help give his son the final push back into the light.
-The scene recreates a number of elements from their final conversation in the Force Awakens, only with Kylo heading towards the light rather than dark, and serves as a great moment for Kylo becoming Ben Solo once again.
+The scene recreates several elements from their final conversation in the Force Awakens, only with Kylo heading towards the light rather than dark, and serves as a great moment for Kylo becoming Ben Solo once again.

 Han’s return, if only in memory form, delivers the perfect goodbye to the character audiences didn’t know they needed.
-After telling his son that Kylo Ren is, in fact, dead, with only Ben Solo left, his son looks at his father and is about to tell him that he loves him, only for Han to interrupt with “I know”, perfectly echoing the iconic scene from The Empire Strikes Back.
+After telling his son that Kylo Ren is, in fact, dead, with only Ben Solo left, his son looks at his father and is about to say that he loves him, only for Han to interrupt with “I know”, perfectly echoing the iconic scene from The Empire Strikes Back.

 With Carrie Fisher’s tragic real-world death before filming had started on The Rise of Skywalker, her entire performance was a combination of unused footage and altered scenes from the Force Awakens and The Last Jedi.
-J.J Abrams and his team wrote her scenes to fit footage and dialogue they already had, changing her hair, outfit, and the backgrounds to fit with Episode IX.
+J.J Abrams and his team wrote her scenes to fit footage and dialogue they already had, changing her hair, outfit, and the backgrounds for Episode IX.
 Overall the effect works, but even with that Leia seemingly had to die at some point in the film.